Restricted Stock Voting Rights: Everything You Need to Know

 Restricted stock awards are often used as a means of paying employees in lieu of stock options, which are losing popularity.
 A key reason why restricted stock is preferred over options is the reduced charge to income that restricted stock awards provide.

 Restricted stock awards, like RSUs, allow companies to reward employees by awarding stock on top of compensation.
 Restricted stock will vest after a certain period of time; however, the employer usually stipulates that the stock will not vest if the employee leaves the company voluntarily, is fired, or doesn't meet specified performance objectives.

 Big differences exist between restricted stock awards and RSUs.
 Mainly, restricted stock awards carry voting rights effective immediately since the employee is the legal owner of the stock from the moment the stock is granted.
 RSUs are representative of the right to stock rather than the stock ownership.
 In addition, restricted stock awards can't be cashed in, which is sometimes possible with RSUs.

 If you need help with restricted stock voting rights, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.